-Our draft recommendation is that the current regulated storage fees are not appropriate and should be increased.
-Our draft view is that the 'under cover' vehicle storage fee should be increased from \$17.00 per day to \$25.00 per day, and all other regulated storage fees be increased by the same proportion (47 per cent).
+Recommendation 2: The current regulated storage fees are not appropriate and should be increased.
+We recommend that the 'under cover' vehicle storage fee be increased from \$17.00 per day to \$25.00 per day, and all other regulated storage fees be increased by the same proportion (47 per cent).